Stocks Rally on the Stronger-Than-Expected US Payroll Report

-Stocks are seeing support from today's stronger-than-expected US unemployment report, which raised hopes for continued firm US economic growth.
-However, stocks were undercut as the 10-year T-note rose by +6 bp to 4.33% on the unemployment report, and as the chances for a Fed rate cut at the next meeting on July 29-30 fell to 6% from 23% on Wednesday.
+Stocks are receiving support from today's stronger-than-expected US unemployment report, which raised hopes for continued robust US economic growth.
+However, stocks were undercut as the 10-year T-note rose by +5 bp to 4.33% on the unemployment report, and as the chances for a Fed rate cut at the next meeting on July 29-30 fell to 5% from 23% on Wednesday.

 Today's June non-farm payroll report of +147,000 was stronger than expectations of +106,000.
 The payroll report came as a bit of a surprise, given that the markets had been braced for a weak report following Wednesday's news of a -33,000 drop in the US June ADP employment report, which marked the first decline in 2-1/4 years.
 The stronger-than-expected payroll increase in June was driven by a rise in employment in state and local governments, including public education.
 By contrast, private payrolls rose just +74,000, suggesting labor market weakness outside the state and local governments.
 June manufacturing payrolls fell -7,000, matching May's decline.
 There was a net upward revision of +16,000 in April-May payrolls.

-Also, the June US unemployment rate fell by -0.1 point to 4.1%, indicating a stronger labor market than expectations for a +0.1 point rise to 4.3%.
+The June US unemployment rate fell by -0.1 point to 4.1%, also indicating a stronger labor market than expectations for a +0.1 point rise to 4.3%.
 The June unemployment rate of 4.1% is up from the 8-decade low of 3.4% posted in April 2023.

 Initial unemployment claims fell by -4,000 to 233,000, showing a stronger labor market than expectations of 241,000.
 Continuing claims were unchanged at 1.964 million, showing a slightly weaker labor market than expectations of 1.962 million.